jonathanpeppers/MSBuildIncrementalClean/README.md

 Ensure you have `MSBuild.exe` in your `%PATH%`, you can optionally uncomment a call to the `Clean` target.

+There should be plenty of `*.binlog` files to look through in the current directory.

 ## Problems

 How do we organize these targets The Right Way™?